linode/docs/docs/web-servers/nginx/nginx-reverse-proxy.md

     sudo yum install epel-release && sudo yum install nginx

 {{< note >}}
-If you are unfamiliar with NGINX configuration, see our [How to Configure nginx](/docs/web-servers/nginx/how-to-configure-nginx) guide for more information.
+If you are unfamiliar with NGINX configuration, see our [How to Configure NGINX](/docs/web-servers/nginx/how-to-configure-nginx) guide for more information.
 {{< /note >}}

 ## Create a Python Test Server

-To create an HTTP server to serve requests from the proxy server, we can use the `http.server` for Python 3.4 and above.

-This module will create an HTTP server which will serve files from the working directory.
+The sample app will use the `http.server` module (available for Python 3.4 and above) to create a simple HTTP server that will serve static content on `localhost`.

 ### Install Python